Authors & Contributors

 Rev. Jay Williams, Ph.D.

-Dr. Jay Williams became the lead pastor of Union United Methodist Church (Boston) on July 1st, having guided this congregation September 2012 - June 2017.
+Dr. Jay Williams [he/him/his] became the lead pastor of Union United Methodist Church (Boston) on July 1st, having guided this congregation September 2012 - June 2017.
 An ordained Elder in The United Methodist Church, Jay has served congregations in New York City, Boston, and San Francisco, including Glide Memorial.
 Williams holds a Master of Divinity with highest honors from Union Theological Seminary in the City of New York (2009) and the Bachelor of Arts magna cum laude from Harvard College (2003).
 In May 2017, Jay received the Ph.D. in the Study of Religion from the Harvard University Graduate School of Arts and Sciences.

 Dr. Williams’s work explores the meaning of “Spirit” in black cultural discourse at the intersection of race, class, gender, and sexuality: particularly how spirit-talk has been a marginalizing language of power.
 Through his pastoral and academic work, Jay strives to help more disinherited folk find their voices.
-Rev. Jay, a queer cisgender man, and his partner, Robert, have two crazy yorkie-chihuahuas, Bentley and Hurston.
+Rev. Jay, a queer cisgender man, and his partner, Robert, have two wildly yorkie-chihuahuas, Bentley and Hurston.
 Hailing from Buffalo, New York, Jay despises the snow and dreams of life in Wakanda.
 To wit, he is pretty much obsessed with Black Panther—as well as the 1980s cartoon series “The Thundercats.”

 Rev. Tyler Schwaller, Th.D.

-Rev. Dr. Tyler Schwaller is Assistant Professor of Religious Studies and the Ackerman/Hurdle Chaplaincy Chair at Wesleyan College in Macon, Georgia.
+Rev. Dr. Tyler Schwaller [he/him/his] is Assistant Professor of Religious Studies and the Ackerman/Hurdle Chaplaincy Chair at Wesleyan College in Macon, Georgia.
 He is also an ordained deacon in The United Methodist Church, with membership in the Iowa Annual Conference.
 Tyler recently completed a Th.D.
 (Doctor of Theology) at Harvard University in the area of New Testament and Early Christianity, writing a dissertation entitled “The Use of Slaves in Early Christianity: Slaves as Subjects of Life and Thought.”

 His research and teaching interests include slavery in the Roman Empire; women, gender, and sexuality in early Christianity; feminist, queer, and critical race theory; archaeology and material culture; as well as the ethics of biblical interpretation.
 These interests converge around particular concern for how we tell the stories of those who have been marginalized and for bringing attention to people’s intellectual, spiritual, and embodied strategies for navigating their social and material circumstances.
 As an out, queer clergyperson in the UMC, Tyler finds particular joy and meaning through kinship and solidarity with other queer folks, whose lives and loves reflect something of the Good News.